 Resetting your kicker amplifier may help it return from protection mode and back into proper operation.
 If this does not do the trick, seek professional advice or examine any wiring or speaker issues that could be at play.

 Protection mode in an amplifier serves to safeguard both itself and any connected speakers from potential damage.

-When an amp goes into protection mode, this usually indicates either something wrong within its components, its circuitry or with one or more connected speakers that has connected.
+When an amp goes into protection mode, this usually indicates either something wrong within its components, its circuitry, or with one or more connected speakers that have connected.

-Under certain conditions, amplifiers will enter protection mode to safeguard themselves and to avoid further equipment damage from occurring.
-These conditions include overheating, short circuiting, speaker wire touching ground, or an impedance mismatch between the amplifier and speakers.
+Under certain conditions, amplifiers will enter protection mode to safeguard themselves and avoid further equipment damage from occurring.
+These conditions include overheating, short-circuiting, speaker wire touching the ground, or an impedance mismatch between the amplifier and speakers.

-Should one or more of these situations arise, the amplifier will quickly shut off in order to stop further equipment degradation from taking place and prevent additional costs of repairs from mounting up.
+Should one or more of these situations arise, the amplifier will quickly shut off to stop further equipment degradation from taking place and prevent additional costs of repairs from mounting up.

 By quickly diagnosing what caused protection mode to activate and taking steps to address it quickly and safely, your amplifier should soon return up and running efficiently again.

 How To Bypass Protection Mode On An Amp?

 Bypassing the protection mode on an amplifier should never be done as doing so can endanger both itself and connected components if an error or malfunction arises in either.